zzonyo/trust-docs-test/source/index.html.md

 - “transfer_in” is one of the trading access in “Others-Transfer-Deposit”.
 “On” stands for opening this access; “Off” stands for closing this access；

+- transfer_out refers to the corresponding access "Others- Transfer- Transfer out to exchange account" in the trading accesses, and is available when enabled, unavailable when disabled；

+- master_transfer_sub refers to the corresponding access "Transfer from main account to sub-account" in the trading accesses, and is available when enabled, unavailable when disabled；

+- sub_transfer_master refers to the corresponding access "Transfer from sub-account to main account" in the trading accesses, and is available when enabled, unavailable when disabled；

 ## Query Top Trader Sentiment Index Function-Account